 Some people work out in gyms.
 Some people ride exercise bikes in their living rooms.
 Some people run or jog or swim or walk.
 I’m lucky enough to live in a rural town with a lovely bush reserve where I can take the dogs for a walk every morning, before work.
 Some people get just as much enjoyment out of walking through city streets.
 For some people, just 10 minutes of walking or other exercise will release their endorphins and make them unaccountably happier than they were.
 Others need to exercise for 30 minutes before the endorphins kick in and their mood lifts.

 Having this 30-minute walk, run, jog or workout in your daily routine makes you happy, healthy and wise.

-This article is based on my own experiences since 2002 when I started On Time Typing as a sole trader scribing and editing business in Darwin, which has over the years evolved into an online scribing, editing and audio transcription business with clients across Australia.
+This article is based on my own experiences since 2002 when I started On Time Typing, a scribing and editing business.

 Back To Blog